 Leadership Fellows Program

-The Leadership Fellows Program, under the direction of Prof. Paula Franzese, is comprised of second, third and fourth year law students, with demonstrated leadership ability and/or leadership potential.
+The Leadership Fellows Program, under the direction of Professor Paula Franzese, is comprised of second, third and fourth year law students with demonstrated leadership ability and/or leadership potential.
 Leadership Fellows are selected each spring on the basis of completion of an application and interview.
 Applicants must be in good academic standing at the Law School.
 Students selected to be Leadership Fellows must enroll in the Leadership, Ethics, and Decision-Making (PRMD8200) course for the fall and spring semesters.
-The course meets on every other Wednesday from 4-6:00 p.m.
+The course meets every other week.
 As an experiential component of the course, students engage in a leadership project to be determined in consultation with Professor Paula Franzese.

 About the Course

 The Leadership, Ethics and Decision-Making course is a two credit yearlong offering (one credit per semester) as the curricular component of the Leadership Fellows Program.
 The class meets for two hours every other week over the course of the fall and spring semesters.
 The course features a distinguished speakers series, mentoring component and opportunities for experiential learning that include implementation of a community-based leadership project.